-ad press tickets-

-A couple of weeks ago Joe and I took a trip to Riviera Maya in Mexico for a week of luxury.
-While we were there Cirque Du Soleil invited us over to see JOYA* their very first residency outside the US and an evening they deem as a Theatrical & Culinary Intimate Experience…and that it was.
+A couple of weeks ago I took a trip to Riviera Maya in Mexico for a week of luxury.
+While I was there Cirque Du Soleil invited us over to see JOYA* their very first residency outside the US and an evening they deem as a Theatrical & Culinary Intimate Experience…and that it was.

-We’ve seen Cirque Du Soleil once before when they visited the UK last year with Kooza.
-We travelled down to London to see them perform at The Royal Albert Hall and it was honestly one of the most magical and breathtaking pieces of theatre I have ever seen.
-We felt as if we’d stumbled into a mysterious big top and experienced something secret leaving awed and amazed at the sheer skill and beauty of the circus.
-As you can imagine we were incredibly excited to see them again especially in a residency performance and with a three course meal with champagne before hand too!
-We had no idea what to expect when our taxi pulled up to the front of a magnificent mangrove jungle that housed the big top and a series of wooden bridges.
+I’ve seen Cirque Du Soleil once before when they visited the UK last year with Kooza.
+I travelled down to London to see them perform at The Royal Albert Hall and it was honestly one of the most magical and breath taking pieces of theatre I have ever seen.
+I felt as if we’d stumbled into a mysterious big top and experienced something secret leaving awed and amazed at the sheer skill and beauty of the circus.
+As you can imagine I was incredibly excited to see them again especially in a residency performance and with a three course meal with champagne before hand too!
+I had no idea what to expect when the taxi pulled up to the front of a magnificent mangrove jungle that housed the big top and a series of wooden bridges.

 There is a bar at the bottom where you can sit and enjoy a drink before the show in the Mexican sunset and it was quite simply lovely.
 We were booked in for the Dinner & Champagne package at 6pm (show starting at 7pm) so we went straight up to the big top and stepped into the magical world of JOYA.